shrikeh-pagerduty/pagerduty-core/README.md

 Core domain layer for interacting with the PagerDuty v2 API in PHP.
 Returns immutable collections of entities representing the data retrieved.
 Uses Guzzle to contact the API.

+For ease of use, you should consider pagerduty-pimple which has service providers for use with Pimple of Silex.